dominikwilkowski/beast/README.md

 + The pathfinding algorithm is an more advanced and efficient than the original

-- There are EXPLOSIVE BLOCKS (yet)
+- There are EXPLOSIVE BLOCKS

++ There is a logo at the top
 ```

 ## Contributing